ahmedsamiabdelhady/pong-game/README.md

 ## Run

 ```
-Run it as a Python script
+Run it as a Python script from Pong Game.py
 ```